-Mount Airy experiences infiltration and inflow (I&I) in its sewer system that was estimated at approximately 120,000 gpd in 2007.
-Every year the Town is making improvements to reduce the I&I and will continue to address this problem in upcoming years.
+Mount Airy's Inflow & Infiltration was greatly reduced in 2022 and the Town will continue to monitor and make improvements to reduce the I&I and will continue to address this problem in upcoming years.
 Monitoring and correction of these problems will help to prevent unnecessary flows to the wastewater treatment plant and allow capacity to be used elsewhere in the service area.

-The large tract of land known as the Harrison-Leishear property may have significant development potential in the near future.
+The large tract of land known as the Harrison-Leishear property may have significant development potential soon.
 This area currently is not improved with any public sewer infrastructure, which would need to be in place for the property to realize its full development potential.

 The total future wastewater demand assumes that everything within the GAB build out according to the adopted land use plan.
-If this were to occur, the total future wastewater demand for the Mount Airy WWTP would be 1,064,000 gpd.
+The total future wastewater demand for the Mount Airy WWTP, depending on proposed development uses and quantities, will more than likely exceed the existing Wastewater Treatment Plant capacity and 15-inch gravity sewer main.